MS-SQL Penetration Testing

 XP_CMD Shell Remote Code Execution

-Once the xpcmdshell gets enabled then we can use Metasploit to execute the following module in order to get a reverse shell.
+Once the xpcmdshell gets enabled, we can immediately use Metasploit to execute the module and successfully get a reverse shell.

 use exploit/windows/mssql/mssql_payload